- Shweta Raman

 In this time of crisis, I ask that you give up technology for that briefest of moments and connect with nature in whatever way you can, even just peering out the window.
 It’s a connection we’ve all lost and long for.
 Let’s reconnect with nature in whatever way we can, especially during this crisis.”

 Here is a video of Kim taking us on a tour while closely connecting with infamous Hinas during this lockdown.
 He does this in hope to impact us all, in the possibility to truly connect with nature:

 Today is a unique moment in history, in which the world we have always known has come to a standstill, and momentarily changed our way of life.
 It has created the circumstances for some truly unusual events, stories, and experiences to be captured and shared through visual imagery.
-We are inspired by all this research to go out and capture our own unique stories of life during the pandemic.
+We are inspire by all this research to go out and capture our own unique stories of life during the pandemic.
 If you happen to know or come across other filmmakers and photographers who have similar great experiences, we would love to know in the comment section below!

 - Take the basics – latex gloves, masks, wipes, sanitizers, etc

 - Clean your film equipment at the start and end of each day

 - For interviews – try and use a hand mic and/or camera top mic with a wireless transmitter plugged into the bottom